KmariK/fact-quest/readme.md

 - Learn fun facts and test knowledge.
 - Enjoy playing an easy, quick quiz.
 - See score right after finishing.
-- Use the site/play the quiz on any phone, tablet or computer
+- Use the site/play the quiz on any phone, tablet or computer.

 #### Site Owner Goals
 - Attract new users and keep them coming back.